javipalanca/simfleet/docs/develop.rst

 The Strategy Behaviour provides also some helper functions that are widely useful for any kind of agent in the simulator.
 We have already read about the :func:`send` and :func:`receive` functions, that allow agents to comunicate with each other.
-The rest of the helper functions allow to store and retrieve information in the agent.
+The rest of the helper functions allow to store and retrieve information in the agent and to log messages.

 .. code-block:: python